acquiredsecurity/forensic-timeliner/README.md

 - Chainsaw + Rules + Sigma
 - Hayabusa + Rules + Sigma

 Use the VB macro to color code the artifacts and once you have formatted the Date/Time Column you can sort by Date/Time and start the analysis.
 This tool is designed for forensic analysts who need to quickly timeline and triage using output from:
-- Kape
-- EZTools WebHistoryView
-- Chainsaw

-Mainly focused on standard !Sans Kape output.
+Main focused on standard !Sans Kape module output..

 ## Quick Start